Hugo Santos - Head of Search Practice

 The techniques I’ve described above should, in theory, improve the relevance of your website’s search, but how can you be sure you’re on the right track?
 The only way to do it is by collecting analytics events over time and comparing the present to the past.

 This comes out of the box if you use search providers such as SearchStax or Coveo.
 If you want to know more about search analytics, make sure you check out my “Sitecore Search Analytics, Stop Guessing- Start Knowing” post (https://www.konabos.com/blog/sitecore-search-analytics-stop-guessing-start-knowing).

 Predicting what users want by using some sort of magic AI or even applying hundreds of customized ranking/boosting expressions might make you feel like a real scientist.
 Still, there is no point in doing this before making sure your website search experience foundations are solid.
 Start with the easy wins and then move to the more complex subjects.

 I hope this blog post helped you.
-If you’d like some help with implementing the tweaks I’ve outlined above or with any other aspect of your website’s search experience, please click below, and our Sitecore MVP Search Specialists will be in contact to help take your site’s search experience to the next level.
+If you’d like some help with implementing the tweaks I’ve outlined above or with any other aspect of your website’s search experience, please click this link, complete the form, and our Sitecore MVP Search Specialist will be in contact to help take your site’s search experience to the next level.

 Hugo specializes in search and automation, including testing automation.
 He is bright, amiable, and energetic.
 As a Sitecore Architect, he is passionate about creating great solutions that don't just follow best practices but further them.
 His passion for doing great work is equaled only by his willingness to share his expertise with the Sitecore community by blogging and advocacy, like helping to organize the Quebec Sitecore User Group while in Canada.
 Hugo is a four-time Sitecore Technology MVP, in recognition for all that he does for the Sitecore Community.